 - Scratching, punching, hair-pulling, biting, strangling or kicking

 - > Pushing and pulling

 - > Slapping, hitting, and striking

-Tripping and kneeing
+- > Tripping and kneeing

 The sanctions contained in this policy will apply to a student's entire academic career at Chowan University and will not restart once there is a break in enrollment.

-Physical Aggression: Assault-making a physical attack on one or more persons.
+Physical Aggression-Assult: making a physical attack on one or more persons.

-Pre- Hearing

-- Interim Suspension

-- Immediate housing reassignment

-- " Counseling Assessment upon re-enrollment

-- Immediate removal from " shared classes with victim
+Pr e- Hearing Po st-Hearing " " Interim Suspension Immediate housing reassignment " Counseling Assessment upon re-enrollment " Immediate removal from shared classes with victim

-- Maximum: Expulsion

-- Minimum: Suspension

-- Defined cafeteria hours
+" Defined cafeteria hours " \$350 fine

-- \$350 fine

-Physical Aggression: Fighting-two or more people displaying or engaging in violence, combat, or aggression.
+Physical Aggression-Fighting: two or more people displaying or engaging in violence, combat, or aggression.

-Pre- Hearing
+Pre-Hearing Post-Hearing